news event

 We appreciate all the presenters and participants.

-Mr. Edouard Kremer (Visiting Student) returned to the University of Lorraine after six months stay.
+Mr. Edouard Kremer (Research Student) returned to the University of Lorraine after six months stay.

 Presentation given in the 5th IEEE Conference on Advances in Magnetics (IEEE-AIM2025)